Here are the best online savings accounts from Bankrate for 2019:

 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers, and our content is thoroughly fact-checked to ensure accuracy.
 The top banks listed below are based on factors such as APY, minimum balance requirements and broad availability.

 Bankrate's picks: best savings accounts in October 2019

 Bankrate's best available online savings accounts with top high yield rates:

-Overview: A Popular Direct Plus Savings account is opened through Popular Bank.
+Overview: A Popular Direct Ultimate Savings account is opened through Popular Bank.
 Popular Bank is an FDIC-insured bank that was established in 1999, according to the FDIC.

-Perks: Popular Direct offers a very competitive APY on its Popular Direct Plus Savings account.
+Perks: Popular Direct offers a very competitive APY on its Popular Direct Ultimate Savings account, which debuted on July 29.
 You can deposit a check into your Popular Direct Plus Savings account using your mobile device.

 Overview: MySavingsDirect is a direct bank that is an online banking division of Emigrant Bank.
 Emigrant Bank was founded in 1850.